 Studio Ghibli Museum in Tokyo

-The Studio Ghibli Anime Museum in Tokyo is dedicated to the world famous anime produced by Studio Ghibli.
+The Ghibli Anime Studio Museum in Tokyo is dedicated to the world-famous anime produced by Studio Ghibli.
 It is located in the city of Mitaka, in the west of Inokashira Park (Tokyo Prefecture), and is a small fairy-tale house.
 The opening took place in October 2001.
-Hayao Miyazaki, one of the two founders of the studio created in 1985, developed the design and interior of the museum.
+Hayao Miyazaki, one of the two founders of the studio, established in 1985, designed the design and interior of the museum.

 Studio Ghibli Museum in Tokyo